 The International Society of Travel Medicine’s (www.istm.org) list of of travel clinics worldwide.

+Continuous negative news abroad has its impact on one’s safety perception of The Philippines.
 Filipino Travel Center, however, wishes to put the tragic, but often isolated, incidents in the right perspective.
 The Philippines is a rather safe country for travellers.
 Life threatening incidents seldom occur.
 Visitors, however, should be aware that there continues to be a risk of politically motivated violence in parts of the country.
 Travel to some portions of Mindanao, in the Southern Philippines, should therefore be avoided.
 In particular: Sulu archipelago, Basilan, Lanao del Sur/Norte, North Cotabato, Maquindanao and parts of the Zamboanga Peninsula.

-Most of the precautions you can take are common sense: don’t get involved with drugs, don’t entertain people approaching you, especially for drinking sessions, lock away valuables in a Safety Deposit Box, do not walk around late at night in dark areas (especially if alone), beware of petty theft and tricks being played e.g. with your drinks.
+Most of the precautions you can take are common sense: don’t get involved with drugs, don’t entertain people approaching you, especially for drinking sessions, lock away valuables in your Safety Deposit Box, do not walk around late at night in dark areas (especially if alone), beware of petty theft and tricks being played e.g. with your drinks.

 Try to hold a passing taxi rather than those waiting in touristy places.

 Do not argue or criticize and avoid public scenes.